pangenome/odgi/docs/rst/commands/odgi_chop.rst

 --------------

 | **-i, --idx**\ =\ *FILE*
 | Load the succinct variation graph in ODGI format from this *FILE*.
 The file name usually ends with *.og*.
+It also accepts GFAv1, but the on-the-fly conversion to the ODGI format requires additional time!

 | **-o, --out**\ =\ *FILE*
 | Write the chopped succinct variation graph in ODGI format to *FILE*.
 A file ending of *.og* is recommended.